nesdoug/SNES_13/README.md

 2021 Doug Fraker

 Learn to program a Super Nintendo game from scratch.
-This program shows music code, using snesgss.
+This program shows music code, using snesgssQ.
 Patched in echo functions.

 Added these functions --